Skip to Content

 Food and Dining Options at Kidspace

-Bean Srouts Café offers a delicious selection of lunch and snack food that both children and adults will like, and the Café is open the same hours as the Museum.
+Bean Sprouts Café offers a delicious selection of lunch and snack food that both children and adults will like.
 The Café prices are very reasonable, and they are known for offering options for visitors with special dietary needs.

 You’ll find vegetarian, vegan, gluten-free, dairy-free, casein-free, nut-free, egg-free, and soy-free options on their menu.